eprbell/rp2/README.dev.md

 * no unnamed tuples: dataclasses or named tuples are used instead;
 * one class per file (with exceptions for trivial classes);
 * files containing a class must have the same name as the class (but lowercase with underscores): e.g. class AbstractEntry lives in file abstract_entry.py;
-* abstract classes' name starts with `Abstract`
+* abstract class names start with `Abstract`
 * no imports with `*`.

 ### Development Workflow
 RP2 uses pre-commit hooks for quick validation at commit time and continuous integration via Github actions for deeper testing.
 Pre-commit hooks invoke: flake8, black, isort, pyupgrade and more.
 Github actions invoke: mypy, pylint, bandit, unit tests (on Linux, Mac and Windows), markdown link check and more.

-While every commit and push are automatically tested as described, sometimes it's useful to run some of the above commands locally without waiting for continuous integration.
+While every commit and push is automatically tested as described, sometimes it's useful to run some of the above commands locally without waiting for continuous integration.
 Here's how to run the most common ones:
 * run unit tests: `pytest --tb=native --verbose`
 * type check: `mypy src tests`
 * lint: `pylint -r y src tests/*.py`